Fatiifm10/Student-Exam-Performance/README.md

 Student Exam Performance Dataset Analysis https://www.kaggle.com/datasets/grandmaster07/student-exam-performance-dataset-analysis

-**How to Use**
+## How to Use

-Open the notebook in Google Colab.
+1. Open the notebook in Google Colab
-Load the dataset.
+2. Load the dataset
-Run all cells to reproduce analysis.
+3. Run all cells to reproduce the analysis